 Ann Wilkinson from the Racial Equality Council said:

 “The targeted education programme has proved to be vital in supporting people integrate into the community.
 We look forward to helping many more through our continued work with Saber.”

-Charlotte True, Plymouth University Widening Participation Officer, paid tribute to his work, saying:
+Charlotte True, University of Plymouth Widening Participation Officer, paid tribute to his work, saying: